 - Vangard WG at 5 oz/A alone (prebloom only) or at 3 to 5 oz/A when tank-mixed with another fungicide.
 May be applied day of harvest.
 Use early in the season when weather is cool.
 Effectiveness rated as fair.
 Group 9 fungicide.
 12-hr reentry.

-- Wettable sulfur (92%) at 6 to 8 lb/100 gal water.
+- Wettable sulfur (92%) at 6 to 8 lb/100 gal water (or 1 to 2.5 Tsp/gal water).
 May injure certain apple cultivars.
 Do not use with oil.
 Does not provide good control based on tests west of the Cascade Range.
 Group M2 fungicide.
 24-hr reentry.
 H O

 - Ziram 76 DF at 6 lb/A plus another fungicide.
 Do not use within 14 days of harvest.
 Group M3 fungicide.
 48-hr reentry.